 Update almost a year later: July 2018

-Planting herbs and vegetable garden in the desert condition isn’t that bad.
+Planting herbs and vegetable gardens in the desert isn’t that bad.
 I’ve been doing it for a long time and growing food for my family is great.

 My cilantro fragrant is so strong.
 I love cilantro some people don’t like them.
 Their loss.
 My green onions are sweet and crispy.
 Wow.

 My chili peppers love the sun and they are doing well.
-They aren’t producing much in the heat but when it cools off I will have ample chili peppers.
+They aren’t producing much better in the heat but when it cools down I will have ample chili peppers.